dneto1729/MUSIC_with_python/README.md

 ```
 conda activate music_py
 ```
-### Create an environment with Conda but handle packages with pip.
+### Create an environment with Conda but handle packages with pip:
 First, create and activate an environment with Conda by doing:
 ```
 conda create -n music_py python=3.9